sanjanakuchibhotla/hack112/README.md

-# hack112
+# EMOTE - hack112
 ![EMOTE](emote.jpg?raw=true "EMOTE")

 Emote is a therapeutic drawing tool intended to help users express their emotions through art.
-Usually people let their drawings represent their feelings, but where should they start?
+Usually, people let their drawings represent their feelings, but where should they start?

 That's where Emote comes in.
 The user can simply